LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/9-synchronizers.md

 ## CountDownLatch

-A CountDownLatch delays the progress of threads until it reaches its terminal state.
-It main usage being to ensure that an activity does not proceed until another one-time action has completed.
+A CountDownLatch delays the progress of threads until the Latch reaches its terminal state.
+The main usage for a CoundDownLatch is to ensure that an activity does not proceed until another one-time action has been completed.

 ```java
 public class CountDownLatch {